 There are some who will never consider eating meat again based on what they've seen and read about conventional farms.
 I don't blame them.
 If that were my only option, I wouldn't eat meat either.
 Thankfully, that's not your only option.
-Instead, you can get safe, healthy meat from a local farm who raise their animals humanely, feed them what they were meant to eat, don't give them any hormones, antibiotics or other junk, and let them freely roam around on pasture.
+Instead, you can get safe meat from a local farm (<– find one at that link) where animals are treated humanely, fed what they were meant to eat, and not given hormones, antibiotics or other junk, plus they should be out roaming freely on lush, healthy pastures!

 Where to Buy Healthy Meat

 Pastured meats are so superior to other meats, that once you know more, it's all you'll want to feed your family…